Updated July 21, 2023

-- They help business in the distribution of profits to the residual investors.
+- They help businesses in the distribution of profits to the residual investors.

 - They help in cash management and leasing operations as well.

-- At times, merchant bankers charge hefty fee and commissions for helping small business raise finance and this makes it an expensive affair for the business itself.
+- At times, merchant bankers charge hefty fees and commissions for helping small business raise finance, making it an expensive affair for the business itself.

-- The business itself delay in shares allotment process and hence makes it difficult for the bankers to sell such stocks.
+- The business delays the shares allotment process, making it difficult for the bankers to sell such stocks.

-The merchant bankers are individuals or entity who help in channelling of funds from the market participants who have surplus funds to individuals who need finance for their business.
-They help small business to raise finance either through bridge financing or mezzanine financing.
+Merchant bankers are individuals or entities who help channel funds from market participants who have surplus funds to individuals who need finance for their businesses.
+They help small businesses raise finance through bridge or mezzanine financing.

 This is a guide to Merchant Bank.
-Here we discuss what is merchant bank, function, objection, examples, importance with advantages and disadvantages.
+Here we discuss what a merchant bank, its function, objectives, examples, and its importance with advantages and disadvantages is.
 You can also go through our other related articles to learn more –